TempeHS/2025CT_Luka.D_Name/README.md

 ### Movement System 🕹️

 The movement system follows in the footsteps of other 2D platformers, including standard conventions like variable jump, coyote jump, wall slide, wall jump and a dash.
-The movement speed is very fast, encouraging precice jumps or quick thinking correction if the player misjudges./
+The movement speed is very fast, encouraging precice jumps or quick thinking correction if the player misjudges.

 The most complicated features to implement was the variable jump and coyote jump the former allows the player variable jump height based on how long the input is held while the latter allows the player to jump even after leaving the ground as long as it is within a small time of becoming airborn.
 An important goal in future iteration is to properly animate these actions and add new ones including possible offensive abilities.